Summer Intensive

 Audition

-Audition is required for non-RMSB students who are looking to join Summer Intensive for age 10+.
+Audition is required for non-RMSB students who are looking to join Summer Intensive for dancers ages 10-18.
+(9-year-old dancers with strong ballet foundation may audition with RMSB’s approval)

 Age 10-12: